 Let people know the party's on.
-Post internet listings everywhere: Write colorful, descriptive ads and place them in web classifieds or open house directories at least a week before the showing.
-Don't forget personal social media, like your Facebook page or Twitter account.
-Although advertising online is key, remember old-fashioned methods, too, like an ad in a community newspaper or newsletter, or even postings on a popular store or coffee shop bulletin board.
+Although your real estate agent will do a lot of the heavy lifting, you can give your open house a boost by posting it on social media.
+Although advertising online is key, remember old-fashioned methods too, like an ad in a community newspaper or newsletter or even postings on a popular store or coffee shop bulletin board.

-On the day of the open house (traditionally a Sunday), set up strategically mapped signs around the neighborhood, placing one every few blocks on the way to your house from major streets.
-Find the busiest intersection closest to your home and put an open house sign at that corner, too.
-Attach strings of balloons to each open house sign, and include big arrows pointing in the right direction.
+On the day of the open house (traditionally a Sunday), ask your agent to set up strategically mapped signs around the neighborhood, placing one every few blocks on the way to your house from major streets.
+Consider attaching strings of balloons to each open house sign and include big arrows pointing in the right direction.

 Prepare the Premises for the Open House

-In addition to cleaning and decluttering your house and making it camera-ready before you even put it on the market, you can make some special preparations for the open house itself:
+In addition to cleaning and decluttering your house and making it camera-ready before you even put it on the market, you should make some special preparations for the open house itself.

 - Remove all vehicles from the driveway.
 Ask your neighbors to help out by not parking in front of your house.

-- Let in the light: Open all the drapes, blinds, and window coverings.
+- Open all the drapes, blinds, and window coverings.
 Turn on every lamp and overhead fixture, too.

 - Serve refreshments and snacks or, if budget permits, even a catered lunch.

 - Do not, under any circumstances, use an air freshener.
 Many people are allergic to synthetic odors.

 - Play soft music throughout the house.

-- Create a bulletin board of seasonal house photographs so that buyers can see what the home would look like during another time of the year.
+- Create a bulletin board of seasonal house photographs so that buyers can see what the home would look like during other times of the year.
 This step is especially helpful for showcasing gardens or extensive grounds during the winter.

 Put Out the Paperwork

-A good open house is not just about ambiance.
-It gets down to business as well.
+A good open house isn't just about ambiance.
+It's about getting down to business as well.
 You and your agent should consider the following steps: